jiamings/tsong.me/site/src/content/blog/design-the-inference-move.md

 it can start to look inevitable: language is autoregressive; images and videos are diffusion.

 I do not think that is the right abstraction.

-So the sharper question is not whether a method belongs to the autoregressive tribe or the diffusion tribe.
-It is how the method spends inference compute.
+The sharper question is how a method spends inference compute, not whether it belongs to the autoregressive or diffusion tribe.

 Some methods spend compute by expanding a sequence.
 Others spend compute by refining an existing state.
 Many useful systems can do both.
 Diffusion Forcing,